 Macromastia: all of the following criteria must be met:

-Member has persistent symptoms in at least 2 of the anatomical body areas below, affecting daily activities for at least 1 year:
+Member has persistent symptoms in at least 2 of the anatomical body areas below, directly attributed to macromastia and affecting daily activities for at least 1 year:

 All of the following criteria are met: